felipead/http-token-auth/README.md

 Ruby gem to handle the [HTTP Token Access Authentication](http://tools.ietf.org/html/draft-hammer-http-token-auth-01), which is still a draft specification and may change in the future.

-Currently, it only supports
+It supports both **parsing** and **building** a HTTP `Authentication` request header and a `WWW-Authenticate` response header with the token scheme.

+The following authentication methods are supported:

+- [x] `none`
+- [ ] `hmac-sha-1`
+- [ ] `hmac-sha-256`
+- [ ] `rsassa-pkcs1-v1.5-sha-256`

+Rather than providing a complete opinionated authentication solution that only works with Rails or a specific HTTP framework, this library aims to be minimalistic and unobtrusive.
+This allows more flexibility and makes it compatible with virtually any HTTP servers and clients that run on the Ruby platform.

+This library does not authenticate user credentials nor provide methods for obtaining access tokens.
+For obtaining tokens you can use any other protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849), which is implemented by the [Ruby OAuth](https://github.com/oauth-xx/oauth-ruby) gem.

 ## Motivation

 I created this gem to make it easier to authenticate HTTP-based **microservices** and RESTful APIs in Ruby using access tokens.

 Most user-facing applications need to authenticate their users before granting access to protected functionality and unlocking certain areas of the application.
-Service and microservice oriented architectures tipically use an authentication service, responsible for the "user" domain and for validating user credentials such as e-mail and password.
+Service and microservice oriented architectures tipically require an authentication service, responsible for the "user" domain and for validating user credentials such as e-mail and password.
 The application then sends user credentials to the authentication service using a secure protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849).
-If authentication is successful, the authentication service will return an access token, tipically a random hexadecimal string like `"e59ff97941044f85df5297e1c302d260"`.
+If authentication is successful, the authentication service will return an access token, tipically a random hexadecimal string like `h480djs93hd8`.
 This token can be used to unlock other services in order to securely provide the desired functionality for the end user.

 When receiving a HTTP request with an access token, a service first asks the authentication service if that token is valid.
 If it is, the service carries on with the request as expected.
 Otherwise, the request is denied with a `401 Unauthorized` status code.